South Carolina High School Diploma Program

 Exit Exam Information

-According to a law passed by the General Assembly, students in South Carolina looking to get their GED do not have to complete the High School Assessment Program.
+According to a law passed by the General Assembly, students in South Carolina looking to get their High School Diploma do not have to complete the High School Assessment Program.
 This law was created April 14, 2014.